-During the first meeting with a neurologist, they will probably perform an exam to check the patient’s speech, vision, cognitive abilities, coordination, strength, sensation and reflexes.
+During the first meeting with a neurologist at Neuro Hospital, you will be undergoing a physical examination to look for any abnormality in speech, vision, cognitive abilities, coordination, strength, sensation and reflexes.
 Subsequently, diagnostic tests will be prescribed if required to better study and confirm the neurological problem if any.

 At Narayana Health, the best neuro hospital in India, the most commonly prescribed tests for neurological disorders are